learnlatex/learnlatex.github.io/en/help.md

 The <button style="padding:0 1px;font-size:90%">Edit</button> button enables editing within the page, this is marked by the removal of the LaTeX syntax highlighting and a green border added around the code block.
-Note that this is just a basic edit facility provided by your browser there is no TeX specific editing help as found in typical editing systems that you would use with TeX.
+Note that this is just a basic edit facility provided by your browser;
+there is no TeX specific editing help as found in typical editing systems that you would use with TeX.

 Whether or not the code block has been edited, there are three basic ways that you can run the example.